 HSCT in Solid Tumors in Adults

 HSCT is an established treatment for certain hematologic malignancies, however, its use in solid tumors in adults continues to be largely experimental.
-Initial enthusiasm for the use of autologous HSCT transplant with the use of high-dose chemotherapy and stem cells for solid tumors has waned with the realization that dose intensification often fails to improve survival, even in tumors with a linear-dose response to chemotherapy.
+Initial enthusiasm for the use of autologous HSCT for solid tumors has waned with the realization that dose intensification often fails to improve survival, even in tumors with a linear-dose response to chemotherapy.
 With the advent of nonmyeloablative allogeneic transplant, interest has shifted to exploring the generation of alloreactivity to metastatic solid tumors via a graft-versus-tumor effect of donor-derived T cells.

 Miscellaneous Solid Tumors in Adults

-Hematopoietic SCT as a treatment either of breast, ovarian, or testicular cancer, ependymoma, or malignant glioma is addressed in separate policies, Hematopoietic Stem-Cell Transplantation for Breast Cancer, Hematopoietic Stem-Cell Transplantation for Epithelial Ovarian Cancer, Hematopoietic Stem-Cell Transplantation for Chronic Lymphocytic Leukemia and Small Lymphocytic Lymphoma, Autologous Stem-Cell Transplantation for Malignant Astrocytomas and Gliomas, respectively.
-This policy collectively addresses other solid tumors of adults for which SCT has been investigated, including lung cancer; malignant melanoma; tumors of the gastrointestinal tract (include colon, rectum, pancreas, stomach, esophagus, gallbladder, and bile duct); male and female genitourinary systems (e.g., renal cell carcinoma, cervical carcinoma, cancer of the uterus, fallopian tubes, and prostate gland); tumors of the head and neck; soft tissue sarcoma; thyroid tumors; tumors of the thymus; and tumors of unknown primary origin.
+HSCT as a treatment either of breast cancer, ovarian cancer, germ cell tumors, ependymoma, or malignant glioma is addressed in separate policies, Hematopoietic Stem-Cell Transplantation for Breast Cancer, Hematopoietic Stem-Cell Transplantation for Epithelial Ovarian Cancer, Hematopoietic Stem-Cell Transplantation in the Treatment of Germ-Cell Tumors, Hematopoietic Stem-Cell Transplantation for CNS Embryonal Tumors and Ependymoma, Autologous Stem-Cell Transplantation for Malignant Astrocytomas and Gliomas, respectively.
+This policy collectively addresses other solid tumors of adults for which HSCT has been investigated, including lung cancer; malignant melanoma; tumors of the gastrointestinal tract (include colon, rectum, pancreas, stomach, esophagus, gallbladder, and bile duct); male and female genitourinary systems (e.g., renal cell carcinoma, cervical carcinoma, cancer of the uterus, fallopian tubes, and prostate gland); tumors of the head and neck; soft tissue sarcoma; thyroid tumors; tumors of the thymus; and tumors of unknown primary origin.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.